dannsam/xenko-docs/manual/particles/tutorials/create-a-trail.md

 2. Select the **SwordModel**.

-3. In the **SpawnTrail** properties, set the Start Time to 0.06.
+3. In the **SpawnTrail** properties, set the **Start time** to 0.06.
 This means the trail effect won't spawn until 0.06 seconds into the swing animation, which looks a little more natural.
 Feel free to tweak this to your liking.

+4. Run the game to see how it looks.

 <p>
 <video autoplay loop class="responsive-video" poster="media/sword-slash-6.mp4">